hamlim/projects/packages/babel-plugin-metadata/README.md

 - [ ] Handle `defaultProps`
 - [ ] Finish parsing propTypes for both assignments and statics
 - [ ] Implement external file tracking for imported values
+- [ ] Handle accessing Component from React import later in the file